top of page

 7. Head Timer: Start stopwatches at the beginning of each event.
 If a timer misses the start or stopwatch doesn’t work, they get the timer from the head timer.
 The head timer can also fill in if someone needs a bathroom break

 8. Timers: Time the swimmers in each race using stopwatches proved by each team.
-2 per lane
+2 per lane (per half) at each home meet.
+1 per lane (per half) at each away meet.

 9. Heat Treat Winners: Pass out treats to heat winners.